komsan-k/IO-engineering/week-3/README.md

 ## Learning Outcomes

-By the end of Week 3, students should be able to:
+By the end of Chapter 3, students should be able to:

 - Connect embedded devices to Wi-Fi networks and web services.
 - Exchange IoT data using HTTP and REST APIs.